PREparing for your time as an LT

 To pass the “Spirit of Minikani” to the next generation of leaders

-- Participants of the LT program are directly and at all times under the immediate supervision of a male and female director.
+- Participants of the LT program are directly and at all times under the immediate supervision of 2 Leadership Directors.
 During the summer LT Is & IIs live in Halquist Lodge with the Directors and are also expected to work with their directors on helping to plan their trip or LT service-based trip.

 - Each participant is evaluated throughout the Leadership Training Program.
 Two written and confidential formal evaluations are given, as well as constant feedback on strengths, weaknesses and how they have progressed.